Developer-Club-WMU/devclub-app/README.md

 ### 2. Install Dependencies

-Make sure you have Node.js and pnpm installed.
-Then run:
+Again, make sure you have flutter installed, then

 ```bash
 flutter pub get